lufann-stewart/pki-portfolio-lufann-stewart/labs/week-09/lab-02-environment-documentation.md

 ---

-## Part D — Environment Summary (possible repetition fix this )
+## Part D — Environment Summary
 The environment is made up of three virtual machines that support an Active Directory and PKI setup.
 DC01 functions as the domain controller and provides Active Directory Domain Services and DNS for the corp.cvilab.local domain.
 PKI-SRV01 is the enterprise issuing certificate authority and is responsible for issuing certificates to users, computers, and services in the domain.
 The Root CA is kept offline and is used only to sign the issuing CA certificate, which helps maintain the security of the trust root and reduces exposure to compromise.

 The certificate authority hierarchy starts with the Root CA, which acts as the trust anchor for the entire PKI environment and remains offline for security purposes.
-The Root CA signs the certificate for CVI Issuing CA 1, which establishes a trusted chain of authority.
+The Root CA signs the issuing CA certificate for CVI Issuing CA 1, which establishes a trusted chain of authority.
 Below the issuing CA are end entities such as users, computers, and services that receive certificates but cannot issue certificates themselves.
 This structure ensures that certificate issuance is controlled and that the most sensitive authority remains isolated.

 Certificate templates are stored centrally in the Active Directory Configuration partition and are available across the entire domain.
 They define the types of certificates that can be issued, such as user, machine, web server, and domain controller certificates.
 These templates exist in Active Directory as directory objects and represent the central definition of certificate types available in the environment.
 Certificate enrollment is controlled through these templates and enforced by the issuing CA based on policy and permissions.